detrasmental/NodeChallenge/README.md

 https://github.com/detrasmental/NodeChallenge

 ## Description
 A command-line application that dynamically generates a professinal README.md file from a user's input using the Inquirer package.
+This very README was created using this application.

 ## Table of Contents
 - [Description](#Description)
 - [Installation](#Installation)